byrnereese/melody-docs/designer-guide.md

 # Building Web Sites with Melody

 Welcome to "Building Web Sites with Melody," a definitive guide for designers and developers on how to take a blank canvas and create within it a robust, powerful, feature rich community oriented web site.
-This guide is divided into four major sections, corresponding to and progressing roughly in accordance to the familiarity you will slowly build with the Melody Publishing Platform.
+This guide is divided into three major sections, corresponding to and progressing roughly in accordance to the familiarity you will slowly build with the Melody Publishing Platform.
 They are:

 * **Laying the Groundwork** - This section of the guide will help you become familiar with the fundamentals of blogging, the basics of Melody, and its templating language.
 At the end of this section you will have created a basic web site and a blog, complete with threaded comments, feeds, and navigation.
 You will also have become familiar with the basics of Melody's templating language.